heathkit/ludum35/README.md

 - ?will smash through certain floor tiles when falling

 ## TODO
-- steam and water don't collide with grates
 - Death on falling through pits
 - Drain collision for water
 - Ice and steam are pushed by fans